Ghost Town USA’s

 B. A.

-In 1890 the name of the post office and the community of Benton Mills along the Merced River was changed from Benton Mills to BAGBY, after Mr. BAGBY who at that time was the hotel owner.
+In 1890 the name of the post office and the community of Benton Mills along the Merced River were changed from Benton Mills to BAGBY, after Mr. B. A. BAGBY who at that time was the hotel owner.

 BARCROFT